agustrionopj/NEW-BosschaWeb/content/en/kontak/index.md

 **Phone (<u>NOT</u> for Visit admission/inquiry)** | `+62 22 278 6027`

 {{%alert note%}}
-Information inquiry by phone/fax will be responded only in workdays: **Monday--Friday 09:00 to 15:00 Western Indonesian Time (WIB)**.
+Information inquiry by phone/fax will be responded only on workdays: **Monday--Friday 09:00 to 15:00 Western Indonesian Time (WIB)**.
 {{%/alert%}}

 <!-- * Kunjungan publik  : `+62 22 278 6001` -->